2020 Devoncroft Executive Summit

 CTO, Broadcast Technology & Operations

-Responsible for all of Discovery’s Broadcast Technology and Operations globally, this includes the delivery of over 500 TV Channels and 30 operational sites.
+Simon Farnsworth is responsible for all of Discovery’s Broadcast Technology and Operations globally, this includes the delivery of over 500 TV Channels and 30 operational sites.
 The role manages software development groups, hardware engineers, creative technologists, and an amazing group of operations folks.

-Prior to Discovery, Farnsworth served as CEO of Telstra Broadcast Services in Sydney following the acquisition of Globecast where he also served as chief executive.
+Prior to Discovery, Simon served as CEO of Telstra Broadcast Services in Sydney following the acquisition of Globecast where he also served as chief executive.
 He started his career with Globecast in the UK in 2003 serving in several capacities including Head of Globecast Group’s Broadcast Services division in 2009 where he was responsible for the management of the sport and news businesses globally and also as Director of Globecast Hong Kong, Globecast Asia (Singapore) and Globecast India.
 He moved into the role of Chief Executive Officer of Globecast Australia in 2012 and was responsible for growing the business in the Australasian region.

 He is a graduate of Loughborough University in Sports Science and Chemistry.